midas/rabbit-wq/README.md

     RabbitWQ::Work.enqueue( worker, retry: 1, retry_delay: 30000 )

+#### Skipping Retry by Forcing a Final Error

+You can use the RabbitWQ::FinalError to skip retry functionality in the case of an error that will never recover given a time delay.

+    class SomeWorker < Struct.new( :some_variable )
+      def call
+        final_error( "Some message" )
+      end
+    end

+The #final_error method will raise a RabbitWQ::FinalError which triggers the normal final error functionality (callbacks, logging, error queue queueing).
+If you owuld like to treat the final error as something other than an error level occurence, you can pass the level to #final_error.

+    class SomeWorker < Struct.new( :some_variable )
+      def call
+        final_error( "Some message", :info )
+      end
+    end

+When a level other than :error is provided, an log entry to the work log is created at the level provided, ie. :info.
+However, an error is not logged and an error is not queued on the error queue.
+The error callbacks are still executed.
+If you want to avoid functionality in an existing callback, you can test the #level of the error.

 ### Queueing Work with a Retry and Auto-Scaling Retry Dealy

     RabbitWQ::Work.enqueue( worker, retry: 1, retry_delay: 'auto-scale' )